skipperq93/cyberkit/Introduction.md

 # Layout Tests: Tests of the Web for the Web

-Layout tests are WebKit tests written using Web technology such as HTML, CSS, and JavaScript, and it’s the primary mechanism by which much of WebCore is tested.
+Layout tests are CyberKit tests written using Web technology such as HTML, CSS, and JavaScript, and it’s the primary mechanism by which much of CyberCore is tested.
-Relevant layout test should be ran while you’re making code changes to WebCore and before uploading a patch to [bugs.webkit.org](https://bugs.webkit.org/).
+Relevant layout test should be ran while you’re making code changes to CyberCore and before uploading a patch to [bugs.webkit.org](https://bugs.webkit.org/).
 While [bugs.webkit.org](https://bugs.webkit.org/)’s Early Warning System will build and run tests on a set of configurations, individual patch authors are ultimately responsible for any test failures that their patches cause.